7 teen slasher horrors to watch after Scream

 2. House of Wax (2005)

 Yes, it’s true.
-In 2005, Paris Hilton was a scream queen star of this creepy wax kink horror, was riding high on season three of The Simple Life, and a year later would release one of the best songs ever written (“Stars Are Born”, of course).
+In 2005, Paris Hilton was a scream queen star of this creepy wax kink horror, was riding high on season three of The Simple Life, and a year later would release one of the best songs ever written (“Stars Are Blind”, of course).
 Where is that queen’s EGOT?
 Criminal.
 Starring alongside Paris in this movie is Elisha Cuthbert (The Girl Next Door), Chad Michael Murray (One Tree Hill), Jared Padalecki (Gilmore Girls) and Robert Ri’chard (The Vampire Diaries) as a group of teens whose car breaks down in the middle of nowhere and seek help in the nearby ghostly-quiet town.
 There they find a disturbing waxwork museum that holds a secret: it’s incredibly lifelike wax figures are actually paraffin-embalmed humans and their macabre artist wants to add a Juicy Couture-clad Paris and her BFFs to the collection next!
 This deranged horror will have you throwing out that “dreamy summer nights” Yankee candle on your bedside table and cancelling that trip to see the Beyoncé figures at Madame Tussauds.

 3. Freaky (2020)